turingschool/curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 ## Stubbing the Request

-Looking at the docs, we can see some examples of how to stub requests.
-Let's add one to our test:
+Looking at the docs and our error message, we can see some examples of how to stub requests.
+Let's add one from our error message to our test:

 ********spec/requests/api/v1/images/image_request_spec.rb********